souk4711/hakoniwa/README.md

 ...
 ```

-More details can be found in [hakoniwa-cli](https://github.com/souk4711/hakoniwa/tree/main/hakoniwa-cli).
+More examples can be found in [hakoniwa-cli](https://github.com/souk4711/hakoniwa/tree/main/hakoniwa-cli).

 ### Rust Library